sangaline/wayback-machine-scraper/README.md

 pip install wayback-machine-scraper
 ```

-## Command Line Interface
+## Command-Line Interface

-Writing a custom Scrapy spider and using the `WaybackMachine` middleware is the preferred way to use this project, but a command line interface for basic mirroring is also included.
+Writing a custom [Scrapy](https://scrapy.org) spider and using the `WaybackMachine` middleware is the preferred way to use this project, but a command line interface for basic mirroring is also included.
 The usage information can be printed by running `wayback-machine-scraper -h`.

 ```